LibCrowds/docs/docs/collections/presenter.md

 All task presenters contain a button to submit a task and move to the next.
 The text for this button can be configured by editing the **Submit button** input field, then clicking **Update**.

+## Updating the reject button text

+All task presenters contain a button to reject a task and move to the next.
+The text for this button can be configured by editing the **Reject button** input field, then clicking **Update**.

 ## Updating the share modal text